Reflections on Having Left a Place of Retirement: Background

 After marrying Sara Fricker in autumn 1795, Coleridge left their home at Clevedon and began to travel throughout England in order to meet with various philosophers and political theorists.
 In part, he was trying to meet with people so he could raise subscriptions for his various works.
 During this time, he would write home constantly to his pregnant wife and was concerned about her state of health.
 His feelings of guilt, along with a fever that he treated with laudanum, affected him greatly and caused him to express these feelings in a letter to Josiah Wade on 10 February 1796: "My past life seems to me like a dream, a feverish dream! all one gloomy huddle of strange actions, and dim-discovered motives!
 Friendships lost by indolence, and happiness murdered by mismanaged sensibilities."

 After the letter, Coleridge returned to his wife who was now living with her family at Redcliffe Hill, Bristol.
-As he wrote The Eolian Harp to commemorate coming to his home at Clevedon, Coleridge composed Reflections on Having Left a Place of Retirement on leaving it.
+Just as he had written The Eolian Harp to commemorate coming to his home at Clevedon, Coleridge composed Reflections on Having Left a Place of Retirement on leaving it.
 The poem was not included in Coleridge's 1796 collection of poems as it was probably still incomplete, but it was published in the October 1796 Monthly Magazine under the title Reflections on Entering into Active Life.
 A poem Which Affects Not to be Poetry.
 Reflections was included in Coleridge's 28 October 1797 collection of poems and the collections that followed.
 Of his early poems, Coleridge believed that Reflections was his best.